MicrosoftDocs/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 **Consider Carbon Awareness for your workload orchestration**

-:heavy_check_mark: Plan your deployments to maximize compute utilization for running batch workloads, during low-carbon intensity periods (at night for instance where usage tension on power is usually lower).
+:heavy_check_mark: Plan your deployments to maximize compute utilization for running batch workloads, during low-carbon intensity periods (at night for instance, where usage tension on power is usually lower).